Table of Contents

 A completed mandala cross stitch pattern can be highly striking and if stitched with bold contrasting colors can become the focal point in any room

-A mandala cross stitch pattern makes a great first project for a beginner stitcher being not too taxing but complex enough to keep them interested.
+A mandala cross stitch pattern makes a great first project for a beginner stitcher.
+Due to it being not too taxing but complex enough to keep them interested.

-Mandala cross stitch kits, containing everything you need for stitching the project, are easy to find online and relatively inexpensive.
+Mandala cross stitch kits, containing everything you need for stitching the project.
+They are easy to find online and are not expensive.

-If you already enjoy stitching mandala cross stitch patterns, please tell us about the experiences you’ve had, including any problems you encountered and how you overcame them.
+If you already enjoy stitching mandala cross stitch patterns, please tell us about the experiences you’ve had.
+Also make sure to include any problems you encountered and how you overcame them.

 ’til next time – believe in yourself.